tlevine/www.thomaslevine.com/content/!/web-sites-to-data-tables/index.md

 ### Parsing
 Once we've downloaded the data, we have files sitting on our computer.
-HTML files are quite common on the web, so I'll discuss some parsing methods that are specific to HTML files.
+HTML files are quite common on the web, so let's discuss how I parse HTML files.
+I use an HTML parser to convert the raw HTML text into a fancy HTML object in whatever programming language I'm using.
+This lets me search the HTML in lots of fancy ways.
+In Python, I would use lxml.

+    import lxml.html
+    html = lxml.html.fromstring(response.text)

+Once the HTML is parsed, I usually use one of two languages for searching within the parsed html object.
+These languages are CSS selectors and XPath, and lxml supports both of them.
+For example, here's how you might select a table.

+    html.xpath('//id("main")/table')
+    html.cssselect('#main > table')

+Regardless of what HTML parser you use, I recommend that you use CSS selectors or XPath rather than using a special language that is specific to your particular library; this way, your skills will transfer easily to other libraries.

 As I said, there are a lot of HTML files on the web, but there are other file formats too.
-You'll have to parse them
+You'll have to use other methods to parse other file formats.

 ## Libraries you want